-The disadvantages are many and long lasting.
+The disadvantages are many and long-lasting.
 Your credit rating will be lost for six to ten years, and your business image will likely be permanently damaged.
 Once declared bankrupt, you as the business owner will likely always face problems opening new business accounts.

 To add insult to injury, for a Chapter 7 filing, most courts charge a $245 case filing fee, a $39 miscellaneous administrative fee, and a $15 trustee surcharge, payable in advance (does anyone see the irony in charging for bankruptcy?).

-There are many other negative implications to bankruptcy.
+There are many other negative implications of bankruptcy.
 These include the fact that some loans may not be forgiven, your bankruptcy records are open to public review, and any irregularities spotted later can lead to criminal charges.

 The best alternative is always to get the business back on track, and sell it at a reasonable value, or do a normal wind-down with full payout to vendors and investors.
 The next best alternative to avoid the stigma of bankruptcy (and the cost) is to privately negotiate partial business settlements with your creditors.

 Making the business healthy may be easier than you think.
-Usually the top problem is pressing debt or cash flow, so here are some approaches to these problems you should try before giving up on the business and damaging your ability to start future ventures:
+Usually, the top problem is pressing debt or cash flow, so here are some approaches to these problems you should try before giving up on the business and damaging your ability to start future ventures:

 - Get a short-term loan.
 Visit some banks for the best rate and repayment plan that will help your business weather the financial storm.
-Do not rush out and sign for the first loan that is offered to you, or give up after the first bank declines.
+Do not rush out and sign for the first loan that is offered to you or give up after the first bank declines.